 ACTF Digital Communications Officer and Education CoordinatorLily manages Digital Communications, including content creation for the ACTF's website, eNewsletters, social media profiles and blog.
 For Education, Lily coordinates webinars and professional learning events.
 She also provides administrative support for the development and delivery of education resources.

 ACTF InternMelody is currently undertaking a communications internship with the Australian Children’s Television Foundation.
 She has recently completed her Master's studies in Global Media Communication at the University of Melbourne.

 Screenwriting Student - Victorian College of the ArtsMillie completed a two week internship with the Australian Children’s Television Foundation.
 She is currently studying screenwriting at the Victorian College of the Arts.

 ACTF Head of EducationPeter Maggs is the Head of Education at the ACTF.
 Peter's main role has been to empower teachers and children to become innovative, creative and collaborative digital participants.

 ACTF International Sales Manager

-Negotiator of program sales that see ACTF programs screened all over the world.
-Roberta is a part of our friendly sales team.
-She manages Asia, Canada, Eastern Europe, Italy, Greece, Portugal, Spain and Africa.
+Roberta is a part of our friendly Sales team.
+She negotiates program sales which see ACTF programs screened all over the world.
+Roberta manages territories across Asia, Canada, Eastern Europe, Italy, Greece, Portugal, Spain and Africa.